 38. Smoky Purple Ombre Lob

 Super textured, layered long bobs will always look good, no matter the hair color.
-In this case, lavender hair colors go from dark to light in a lovely gradient.
+In this case, purple hair colors go from dark to light in a lovely gradient.

 39. Braided Top Knot with Lavender and Violet Ombre